avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 * Architect of super-efficient cable modem testing laboratory.
 Reduced H/W costs by a factor of __16x (!)__ via multiplexing with a [programmable layer-2 switch]( https://www.automationdirect.com/adc/overview/catalog/communications/industrial_ethernet_switches/layer_2_managed_switches ).

-* __Invented__ a hybrid Ethernet/Dial-up network protocol for cable modems, via dynamic modifications to the [edge router's]( https://www.techtarget.com/searchnetworking/definition/edge-router ) [ARP table]([ARP table](https://www.geeksforgeeks.org/ethical-hacking/how-address-resolution-protocol-arp-works/)) where the _edge-router_ was the interface to both the dial-up and cable modem ethernet networks.
+* __Invented__ a hybrid Ethernet/Dial-up network protocol for cable modems, via dynamic modifications to the [edge router's]( https://www.techtarget.com/searchnetworking/definition/edge-router ) [ARP table]([ARP table](https://www.geeksforgeeks.org/ethical-hacking/how-address-resolution-protocol-arp-works/)) where the _edge-router_ was the interface to both the dial-up and cable modem Ethernet networks.

-__1998:__ _Fourfold_, Jerusalem (defunct): Software architect of a modified GCC massively parallel compiler toolchain for a [Forth]( https://en.wikipedia.org/wiki/Forth_(programming_language) )-like CPU with unlimited registers.
+__1998:__ _Fourfold_, Jerusalem (defunct): Software architect of a modified GCC massively parallel compiler tool chain for a [Forth]( https://en.wikipedia.org/wiki/Forth_(programming_language) )-like CPU with unlimited registers.

 __1990-97:__ _Pitkha_, Jerusalem (defunct): CEO & Domain Specific Language (DSL) Architect

 1. __1996-97:__ 2D [conoscopic holographic laser metrology](https://www.mdpi.com/1424-8220/9/9/7021) device for [Optimet-Ophir]( https://www.ophiropt.com/en/ ) (subsidiary of MKS-Newport, US), Jerusalem

-	* __Invented__ a DSL (implemented in the _Windows NT_ implementation of [TCL]( https://en.wikipedia.org/wiki/Tcl )) used to scan objects mounted on a XY jig.
+	* __Invented__ a _DSL_ (implemented in the _Windows NT_ implementation of [TCL]( https://en.wikipedia.org/wiki/Tcl )) used to scan objects mounted on a XY jig.
 Due to lighting conditions on the object, different regions required different scanning speeds.
 	* In theory, a scan returned a cloud of tens of millions of XYZ points.
 The most difficult problem was the creation of an easy to use language that generated life-like images from these points.
 Note that this project was implemented before the mature [VTK image visualization toolkit]( https://vtk.org/) became available.
 I __invented__ my own, but simpler, version of _VTK_ based upon a _TCL_ wrapper for [OpenGL]( https://www.opengl.org/ ).

 2. __1996:__ mil-spec testing laboratory for _Elop_ (subsidiary of [Elbit](https://www.elbitsystems.com/)), Rehovot

-	* __Invented__ a DSL, a BASIC-like language (implemented in C using [lex and yacc](https://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/tutorial-large.pdf) before [TCL](https://en.wikipedia.org/wiki/Tcl) became available in _Windows NT_), that was used to reduce 2 meters of mil-spec testing documentation for the _Black Hawk_ weapons targeting system into a _manageable and easily modifiable_ set of requirements.
-The DSL had to support various H/W drivers for the test equipment used in the lab.
-The DSL language was simple enough to use that the system engineer, who had no programming background, could create _ad hoc_ tests.
+	* __Invented__ a _DSL_, a _BASIC_-like language (implemented in C using [lex and yacc](https://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/tutorial-large.pdf) before [TCL](https://en.wikipedia.org/wiki/Tcl) became available in _Windows NT_), that was used to reduce 2 meters of mil-spec testing documentation for the _Black Hawk_ weapons targeting system into a _manageable and easily modifiable_ set of requirements.
+The _DSL_ had to support various H/W drivers for the test equipment used in the lab.
+The _DSL_ language was simple enough to use that the system engineer, who had no programming background, could create _ad hoc_ tests.
 Tests could run unattended for up to 100 hours without any memory leaks.

-3. __1992-95:__ __Invented__ a DSL (implemented in C using [lex and yacc]( https://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/tutorial-large.pdf) ) that was the backbone for a software development toolchain for the [DSPG](https://en.wikipedia.org/wiki/DSP_Group) [PINE](https://www.edn.com/dsp-group-pinedspcore/) CPU:
+3. __1992-95:__ __Invented__ a _DSL_ (implemented in C using [lex and yacc]( https://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/tutorial-large.pdf) ) that was the backbone for a software development tool chain for the [DSPG](https://en.wikipedia.org/wiki/DSP_Group) [PINE](https://www.edn.com/dsp-group-pinedspcore/) CPU:

-	* The toolchain included a CPU simulator, debugger with a programmable I/O port simulator (BTW still, in 2025, not found on most debuggers or emulators), assembler, disassembler, and overlay linker.
+	* The tool chain included a CPU simulator, debugger with a programmable I/O port simulator (BTW still, in 2025, not yet found on most debuggers or emulators), assembler, disassembler, and overlay linker.
 (Note that this project was implemented before the stable version GCC 2.95 became available).
-Initially the purpose of the DSL was to resolve the problem of register usage restrictions between adjacent assembly instructions that the VLSI architects changed regularly which made it extremely difficult to create a hand crafted assembler in a reasonable period of time.
-A register restriction violation required the manual insertion of a NOP into the instruction stream.
+Initially the purpose of the _DSL_ was to resolve the problem of register usage restrictions between adjacent assembly instructions.
+The VLSI architects regularly changed the restrictions which made it extremely difficult to create a hand crafted assembler in a reasonable period of time.
+A register restriction violation required the manual insertion of a _NOP_ into the instruction stream.
+(Today, i.e. $(yy), modern CPU architectures can automatically "stall" the pipeline).
-	* The DSL implemented a language that completely described the CPU's instruction set.
+	* The _DSL_ implemented a language that completely described the CPU's instruction set.
 Changes to the register restrictions were trivial to implement, and the assembler could be recompiled within an hour. __The assembler ran over 100x faster than the VLSI simulated assembler.
 The assembler ran for over 100 hours without any memory leaks.
 The assembler allowed the architects to regularly run instruction set sanity tests as soon as the architecture was updated.
-The complete toolchain was used by application programmers to build and test complete applications 6 months before the final production of the physical CPU.__
+The complete tool chain was used by application programmers to build and test complete applications 6 months before the final production of the physical CPU.__

-__1990-91:__ __Invented__ a Domain Specific Language (DSL) to completely automate a metal blade production factory at  [Iscar](https://www.iscar.com/index.aspx/countryid/1/lang/en)-Matkash, Tefen
+__1990-91:__ __Invented__ a _DSL_ to completely automate a metal blade production factory at  [Iscar]( https://www.iscar.com/index.aspx/countryid/1/lang/en )-Matkash, Tefen

 * The plant included the following types of objects: